 THE SLAYER OF DUVENSTEDT

 A typical autumn Sunday in Hamburg, cold and misty, awaited in the Puckaffer Weg 15.
-Duvenstedter SV, which have beaten relentlessly almost every team in the league, is hosting the Hamburg Hurricanes on the top clash of the week.
-The predestined candidate to get promoted into the Bezirklsliga have destroyed twice the Hurricanes; 6:2 in the cup back in July and 2:5 in the third match week in August.
-Despite those facts, Guillaume Hounsoume and his lads are confident that this time shall be different.
-The men in pink have built a good momentum, being unbeaten in the last six matches (5W-1D).
+Duvenstedter SV, which have beaten relentlessly almost every team in the league, was hosting the Hamburg Hurricanes on the top clash of the week.
+The predestined candidate to get promoted into the Bezirklsliga, had played the Hurricanes before only in two occasions and in both got destroyed: 6:2 in the first round of the Cup back in July 2018 and a month later, 2:5 in the third match week.
+Despite those facts, Guillaume Hounsoume and his boys were confident that this time shall be different.
+The men in pink built a good momentum, being unbeaten in the last six matches (5W-1D).

 After 25 minutes, Duvenstedt’s game plan is not working.
 Apart from a ball which hit the post on James Schramm’s goal, the Hurricanes have been dominant and created good chances.
 Those long balls sent over their wingers have been killed either by the fullbacks or while doing the coverage by either Nico Guimont or Sam Mchattie, our center backs.
 It takes though one extra attempt from the local team to send that long ball and find their top scorer, Niklas Rochow, to open up the scoreboard in the 28thminute.
 Duvenstedt’s bench and fans explode while screaming the goal.
 The locals think they have cracked the pink’s defense and more goals are about to come, but the Hurricanes kept playing as if that goal against didn’t happen.
 In the 33th minute a low ball gets sent towards the local’s half side of the pitch with no real danger, Duvenstedt’s defender goes quite casual for it but what he doesn’t realize is that Lukas Henkel had already sprinted, takes him out on a shoulder to shoulder to send him to the ground, picks up the ball and with a killer instinct strikes that ball low, there where it hurts a keeper to concede, GOAAAL!
 Lukas puts the party 1:1.
 The game goes on and is very even, but ball possession favors the pinks.
 Eight minutes later, the Hurricanes gain a throw-in close to Duvenstedt’s box.
 Paidi grabs the ball and sends it high to Oscar Peña, who jumps and gets a touch with the head to find Juan, who also heads it further into the small box and who did the ball find?
 LUKAS HENKEL!!!
 Lukas gets a touch with the tip of his right toe to get his second of the evening and turn the score around for the Hurricanes 1:2 before half-time.